Fireworks are beautiful, but not when they are erupting from your favorite smartphone or laptop!

 Incorrectly dealing with the voltage in Asia can produce quite a show.
 More than a few unfortunate travelers have found out the hard way that the voltage in Asia differs from what is used in the United States and Canada.

-Although devices designed for 120 volts may work properly, they often put out a lot more heat when operated at the higher voltage.
+Although devices designed for 120 volts may work properly, they often put out a lot more heat when operated at a higher voltage.

 Even if your device is ready for travel, the power in remote places isn't always "clean."
 Voltage sags and surges on the line can damage delicate components and cause latent failures.
 Improper grounding is often an issue.
 Taking a few simple measures could prolong the life of your expensive iToys.